- Ministry of the Solicitor General

 Analytical, Assessment, and Problem-Solving Skills

-• You can assess inmates in crisis and apply appropriate therapeutic intervention
+• You are able to assess inmates in crisis and apply appropriate therapeutic intervention

-• You have organizational skills to manage conflicting priorities, meet deadlines, and maintain adequate records
+• You can manage conflicting priorities, meet deadlines, and maintain adequate records

-- 1 Temporary, duration up to 12 months (with possibility of extension), 285 Macdougall St, Thunder Bay, North Region, Vulnerable Sector Check, Credit History Check, Local Police Databases Search, PIP/NICHE/RMS
+- 1 Temporary, duration up to 24 months, 1501 Fuller Ave, Penetanguishene, Central Region, Vulnerable Sector Check, Credit History Check, Local Police Databases Search, PIP/NICHE/RMS

 - In accordance with the Ontario Public Service (OPS), Employment Screening Checks Policy (ESCP), the top candidate(s) may be required to undergo a security screening check.
 Refer to the above to determine the screening checks that are required for this position.